iSOLveIT/protege_owl/_sources/index.rst.txt

 |    validate the ontology.
 See chapter 12 for more on Web Protégé.    |
 +----------------------------------------------------------------------+

-Chapter 7 Names: IRI’s, Labels, and Namespaces
+Chapter 7 Names: IRI's, Labels, and Namespaces

 In exercise 2 we set up some parameters regarding new entity names and rendering without much of an explanation.
 The concept of a *name* in OWL